 Some bacteria can glide on wet surfaces, but the molecular mechanisms are incompletely understood.
 Examples of bacteria, which have this ability are: members of the phylum Cyanobacteria and the genera Flavobacteria and Mycoplasma.

 Some pathogenic bacteria can move inside the host cell by using its cytoskeleton.
 The cytoskeleton is normally used to move organelles inside the eukaryotic cell.
 By stimulating actin polymerization at one of its poles, these bacteria can form a kind of tail, which pushes them through the cytoplasm of the host cell.
 Examples of bacteria that can use this mechanism are species within the genera Burkholderia, Listeria, Rickettsia and Shigella.

 Motility tests can be performed in test tubes containing a semi-solid medium, i.e a medium with a low concentration of agar.
 The medium is inoculated with a plastic loop, which is inserted into the agar and pulled up again.
 If the bacterium is motile, the medium in the whole tube will turn turbid, but if it is non-motile turbidity will only be obtained where the plastic loop was inserted.
-The picture shows a negative control (A), which consists of Staphylococcus aureus subsp. aureus (non-motile) and Escherichia coli (B), which is motile.
+The picture shows a negative control (A), Staphylococcus aureus subsp. aureus (B) which is non-motile and Escherichia coli (C), which is motile.